-The foundation of the Franciscan monastery at Lwówek owes the initiative of prince Bolesław the Pious, who brought monks to the town.
+The Franciscan convent in Lwówek (Löwenberg) was established on the initiative of prince Bolesław the Pious, who brought the monks to the town.
 In 1248, the knight, and perhaps also the Lwówek castellan, Henryk called the Long, donated to the monks a square for the construction of a monastery in the former castle suburb.
-In this same year, the construction started of a single-nave stone church that was then dedicated to Saint Peter and Paul.
-The construction was probably completed in 1268.
-In 1460 Konrad Pflüger made the extension of the church, adding the southern aisle.
-Later, a northern aisle was built and a chapel dedicated to Saint Anne.
+Construction of a single-nave stone church, which was originally dedicated to St. Peter and Paul, probably began around 1264, when an indulgence was established for those who contributed to the building.
+The monastery building, however, was mentioned for the first time in written sources in 1285.
+At that time, the church was probably completed in its basic form.
+In 1460 Konrad Pflüger made the extension of the church, adding the southern aisle and at the beginning of the 16th century a northern aisle was built and a chapel dedicated to Saint Anne.

-The monastery church was originally erected as single-nave.
-Since 1455, it was already a three-nave, hall with an older rectangular chancel on the eastern side.
+The monastery church was originally erected as aisleless.
+Since the beginning of the 16th century it was already a three-aisle hall with an older rectangular chancel on the eastern side.
 The southern aisle was probably created from the 14th-century chapel of prince Henry of Głogów, a fragment of the monastery’s west wing and north cloisters.
 The northern aisle was added to the central nave, creating pillars from its wall and removing the chapel of the reverend Conrad, existing since 1382.
 A shallow porch, covered with a rich net vault, was added to the new aisle.
 Since the 16th century, the Talkenberg Chapel adjoined the northern part of the church, now used as a sacristy.
 The former sacristy was located on the south side of the chancel, at the base of the church tower.
 On the south side of the nave, in 1346, the tomb chapel of prince Henry I of Jawor was erected.
-It had two spans and had vault, as indicated by the massive buttress.
+It had two bays and had vault, as indicated by the massive buttress.
 The church, however, originally (before the expansion from the fifteenth century) did not have a buttresses, perhaps the strengthening of the structure of its nave was a gallery in the western part of the corpus.

 Originally, in the period when the church was still single-nave and without external buttresses, the inside was topped only with a flat, wooden ceiling.
 As the chancel had buttresses, most probably from the very beginning it was decorated with rib vaults, flowing down to the ancillary columns with chalice corbels.
-After the 15th century extension, the five-span corpus was crowned with stellar vaults, with a different arrangement in the two western spans of the southern aisle.
+After the 15th century extension, the five-bay corpus was crowned with stellar vaults, with a different arrangement in the two western bays of the southern aisle.
 Perhaps this is the mark of the earlier chapel of Henry of Jawor from the 14th century.
+The northern inter-nave pillars received an octagonal cross-section, while the southern ones were extended and thickened from the side of the central nave.
+The bosses connecting the ribs of vaults were given the shape of rosettes and heraldic shields, and the corbels holding the ends of the ribs were carved in figural or late-Gothic canopies.
 Originally, the church, and perhaps also the monastery cloisters were covered with wall polychromes.
 In Franciscan monasteries they often depicted scenes from the life of Saint Francis.

 Bossowski J., Klasztor i kościół franciszkanów we Lwówku Śląskim, Lwówek Śląski 2004.